 What Makes a Driver "High-Risk" in Texas?

 Insurance companies classify drivers as "high-risk" when their driving history or personal profile suggests a higher-than-average likelihood of filing a claim.
 This classification is not a legal designation — it is an insurance industry term that determines which carriers will offer you coverage and at what price.
+A-LA specializes in high-risk auto insurance in Dallas and works with carriers built for exactly this market.

 DUI or DWI Conviction